melezhik/Sparrow6/README.md

 and Sparrow glues all the code using Raku API within high level Sparrow scenarios.

 * Sparrow has a command line API.
-A user can run scripts using command line API, at this point to _use_ Sparrow one does not need to know any programming langauge at all.
+A user can run scripts using command line API, at this point to _use_ Sparrow one does not need to know any programming language at all.

 * Sparrow is a script oriented framework.
 Basic low level building blocks in Sparrow are old good scripts.